How do we heal and even grow from the trauma of divorce?

 What if I have been divorced for many years and even have another relationship?

 Everyone heals at a different pace.
-What’s important is that if you feel like issues from your previous marriage and divorce continue to impact your life, then this ministry can be valuable.
+What’s important is that if you feel like your previous marriage and divorce issues continue to impact your life, then this ministry can be valuable.

 We’ve had people attend from other faiths and those who don’t know if or what they believe.
 While we are unapologetic about our Christian perspective, we do sincerely respect others.
 We’ve never had feedback from someone who was offended by their experience.